 Epilepsy Toronto, operates in a diverse community, and has a moral and legal obligation shared by all to respect the rights and differences of all.

-Epilepsy Toronto recognizes that the City of Toronto is composed of a vast and rich diversity of communities.
-Accordingly, while upholding the Ontario Human Rights Code (the “Code”), Epilepsy Toronto is committed to ensuring that its mission and operations are inclusive and accessible to all.
-Under the Code every person has a right to equal treatment regardless of “race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sexual orientation, age, marital status, family status, disability, record of employment offenses, and income.”
+Epilepsy Toronto recognizes that the city of Toronto is composed of a vast and rich diversity of communities.
+In accordance with the Ontario Human Rights Code and Canadian Charter of Rights and Freedoms, Epilepsy Toronto believes in treating all people with respect and dignity, and is committed to ensuring that its mission and operations are inclusive and accessible to all.
+Under this ADE Policy, every person has a right to equitable treatment regardless of race, ethnicity, ancestry, place of origin, citizenship or immigration status, age, ability, gender, sexual orientation, gender identity, socio-economic status, religion, marital status, or values.
+We recognize how our population is impacted by the social determinants of health and are dedicated to removing any barriers to accessing health services to those we serve.
+Epilepsy Toronto values diversity, promotes inclusion, and opposes discrimination in any form.

 DISPUTE RESOLUTION PROCEDURE